Activism Related to Non-State Torture

 United Nations Activities February-March, 2012: Our journal (with panel presentation - large file takes a few seconds to upload -- it is worth it!).
 This Fact Sheet: Torture in the Home was a handout.

-Interventions made by Jeanne at the 56 th Session of the United Nations Commission on the Status of Women:
+Intervention at the Prepatory Panel 2013 made by Jeanne at the 56 th Session of the United Nations Commission on the Status of Women: 47:28 - 49.11 minute mark

 Non-state torture - Planning session for CSW 2013 - Theme Violence Against Women - 47:32-49:11 minute mark